Building trust does not entail pretension. You just have to be yourself and treat the person with respect and dignity.

 Rather sit straight and make frequent eye-contact.
 Neither be overdressed nor underdressed.

 That doesn’t mean you head in casuals.
-This will make the client will as if you are not serious about working for him.
+This will make the new client think as if you are not serious about working for him.
 Wear easy breezy formals.
 If you are peace, you will feel in control too.

 2. IF YOU DON’T KNOW WHERE YOU ARE GOING, YOU MIGHT NOT GET THERE

 You have already fixed up a meeting with the client.
-But, if his business is unbeknown to you, how will you event proceed?
+But, if his business is unknown to you, how will you event proceed?
 So you need to be well prepared beforehand.

 You’ve got to read his business strategies in the past and any broken links with competitors.